EdoardoTosin/ZooMeeting-Redirector/README.md

 ### Dark mode

-According to system settings the extension's dashboard has the corresponding background.
+According to system settings the extension's dashboard has the corresponding theme.

 ## Installation